Definition:

 - Department of Laboratory Technology

-Research Centre: Kumasi Centre for Collaborative Research and Tropical Medicine (KCCR).
+Research Center: Kumasi Centre for Collaborative Research and Tropical Medicine (KCCR).
 In Senior High School one needs to read science-based courses.
 For KNUST you have to read biology, physics, chemistry, and elective mathematics.

-Moreover, due to the direct admission into medical school, the competition is very keen and 90 applicants are taken out of a possible 500 to 1000 applications based mainly on the extremely good performance of aggregates of 06 & 07.
-In 2009/10 the minimum aggregate admitted was 7.
+Moreover, due to the direct admission into medical school, the competition is very keen.
+Ninety applicants are selected from a possible 500 to 1000 applications.
+The choice is based mainly on the extremely good performance of aggregates of 06 & 07.
+In 2024/25 the lowest aggregate admitted was 7.

 On admission one goes through the following systems: